liufeng2317/ADFWI/docs/version-plans/bv1.2/README.md

   `ADFWI.fwi.runtime` should remain a broad aggregation surface.
 - Treat `ADFWI.fwi.runtime` as a namespace package in bv1.2; import concrete helpers from backend/cache/forward/gradient/regularization/wavefield modules.
-- Treat the former FWI data-contract helpers as iteration-owned pre-misfit
+- Treat the former FWI data-contract helpers as part of `ADFWI.fwi.iteration.loss`.
-  modules: `components`, `pairs`, `preparation`, and `misfit`.
+- Treat `ADFWI.fwi.iteration.batches` as the owner of shot batch scheduling.
 - Keep examples and generated API sources aligned with canonical bv1.2 import paths after removing compatibility shims.
 - Use `tests/test_import_surface_policy.py` as the lightweight guard for future